What should you consider before choosing a cloud backup service?

 Some brands advertise “unlimited” storage, but that’s typically limited to just one device.

 If you own a business and need several workstations backed up, look for services that offer administrative dashboards so you can monitor and manage your employees’ backups.

-Is your internet connection good enough?
+Is your internet fast enough?

 Backup programs might claim they can speed up your uploads using some fancy tech, but it ultimately comes down to your internet connection.
 Anyone with modern-day broadband can use online storage, but those with slower connections could take over a week to complete an initial backup.
 It might also hinder other activities, such as streaming music and video or even just web browsing.

 If you have a slow connection, keep an eye out for services that offer incremental backup, which only backs up parts of a file that have been modified rather than the whole thing.
 Some apps also allow you to manually throttle how much bandwidth is being used for backup.

 Are you storing private or sensitive data?